cs50nestm/web/homepage/README.md

 submit50 cs50/problems/2022/x/homepage
 ```

-inputting your GitHub username and GitHub password as prompted.

 Your submission should be graded for completion only within 2 minutes, at which point your score will appear at submit.cs50.io!

 This was Homepage.